 The Emir of Bukhara at the time, Nasrullah Khan, had a narcissistic personality disorder paired with unadulterated sadism and dictatorial power.
 To become the Emir of Bukhara he had 31 relatives murdered including three of his brothers.
 He reputedly cut his chief advisor in half with an axe, though I would like to see medical confirmation of this being even possible from a physical point of view.
 To not allow any misunderstanding on his position he bestowed himself with the title Shadow of God Upon Earth, but behind his back the citizens of Bukhara referred to him as The Butcher, which was probably easier to remember…

-Stoddart and the Emir didn’t got along very well and after a few diplomatic faux pas, the Colonel was thrown in the Bug Pit.
+Stoddart and the Emir didn’t get along very well and after a few diplomatic faux pas, the Colonel was thrown in the Bug Pit.
 This was a 21 feet deep hole in the ground, covered with an iron grill and accessible only by rope.
-The pit was infested with vermin varying according to different sources, but likely rats, sheep ticks For three years, Stoddart was in and out of the pit, depending on the fortunes of the British Empire.
+The pit was infested with vermin varying according to different sources, but likely scorpions, rats and sheep ticks.
+For three years, Stoddart was in and out of the pit, depending on the fortunes of the British Empire.
 At some point, in an attempt to save his life, Stoddart converted to Islam.
-After this time a second Brit visited the Emir, Captain Arthur Conolly, who had bravely come to the resque.
-Conolly, who had actually coined the phrase Great Game (a phrase that was later popularised by Ruduyard Kipling), was very religious and had heard of the conversion to Islam by Stoddart.
-The attempt was ill fated and both men were thrown in the pit.
+After this time a second Brit visited the Emir, Captain Arthur Conolly, who had bravely come to the rescue.
+It was Conolly who had actually coined the phrase Great Game which was later popularised by Ruduyard Kipling.
+He was very religious and had heard of the conversion to Islam by Stoddart.
+His attempt was ill fated and both men were thrown in the pit.
 The situation grew much worse after the British lost a battle in the Afghan War and the Emir had no longer any British retribution to fear.
-In a last message from Connolly he writes: This is the hundred and seventh day of our confinement without change of clothes, but the weather having become warmer, we can do without the garments that most harboured the vermin we found so distressing.
+In his last message Connolly writes: This is the hundred and seventh day of our confinement without change of clothes, but the weather having become warmer, we can do without the garments that most harboured the vermin we found so distressing.
 Eventually, both men were marched outside and after digging their own graves were beheaded in front of the Ark.

 The story didn’t end there.
 Years later, the eccentric Bavarian clergyman, Joseph Wolff visited the Emir.
-He brought three dozen copies of Robinson Crusoe, translated in Arabic, with him.
+With him he brought three dozen copies of Robinson Crusoe translated in Arabic.
 He ostentatiously prostrated himself in full canonical attire for the Emir and in this way miraculously escaped the Emir’s wrath.
 He brought back the sad news of the two British officers.

 Notwithstanding Nasrullah’s wickedness, the Emirate saw a revival of its glorious past and was at some point home to 150 madrassas and nearly 300 mosques.
-People struggled to find proper homes…
+There were so many of these religious buildings that people struggled to find proper homes…

 In the evening I took a taxi to the train station.
-The driving style of my driver was erratic, but examplary of (for) Uzbekistan.
-Apparently, it was good practice to flick your headlights in order to warn other drivers that you can’t drive.
+The driving style of my driver was erratic, but exemplary of Uzbekistan.
+Apparently, it was good practice to flick your headlights on and off in order to warn other drivers that you can’t drive.
 I was told that it is a common practice to buy your drivers license and that at most one is required to show the ability to operate the car, that is, drive it around in a circle and successfully bring it to a standstill.
 Once on the road, the preferred style is then to try to drive as fast as possible without hitting anything.
-An interesting approach, I thought.
+An interesting approach I thought.

 My train to Navoi was an hour late and my connecting train to Urgench must have had left already.
 Together with some other passengers I jumped from the train and I walked in the dark along the looming carriages with sleeping people, in a desperate attempt to find my train to Urgench, but it was hopelessly confusing.
 Some people with flashlights gave me directions but I ended up crossing the tracks to the station where I had to leave the station and find the ‘kacca’ to see what solutions could be found.
 Here I explained my situation and I was asked to wait.
 It was nearly midnight and I studied the timetables which were in Cyrillic and saw that there was another train to Urgench that would leave at 2.30 in the morning.
 It was cold, but there was nothing I could do.
 After an hour a man in a uniform showed up and told me that I would be travelling on the 2.30 train.
 I asked him about the ticket, but he laughed and pointed at himself explaining: ‘billeti, I’.